Jasonette/documentation/docs/index.md

 ---

 # Quick Start
 Ready?
 Let's get your first Jasonette app on your phone, in 20 seconds!
+[Interested in manual setup?](#manual-setup)

 ---